MightyMoud/sidekick/README.md

 - Deploy accessory (mysql, pg, redis)
   Project with just docker file -> run `sidekick accessory pg` -> ask couple of questions -> db live with connection string

+## Improvements
+- Add new user called `sidekick` and use that instead of root
+- Disable password sign in with SSH - Only ssh keys allowed
+- Use watch tower to make zero down time deploys instead
+- Renew certs somehow
+- Ask for email for SSL certs